DahnM20/ai-flow/README.md

 ### Docker Compose

 1. Go to the docker directory: `cd ./docker`
-2. Update the .yml if needed for the PORTS
+2. You'll have to update REPLICATE_API_KEY in the .yml to be able to use the Replicate Node.
+This api key is only used to fetch models data.
 3. Launch `docker-compose up` or `docker-compose up -d`
 4. Open your browser and navigate to `http://localhost:80`
 5. Use `docker-compose stop` when you want to stop the app.